-Sponsoring high schools that have offered Advanced Placement (AP) classes provide for AP examinations at the end of the course.
-Students forward the official results of the AP exams through the College Entrance Examination Board to the Registrar at Jefferson College.
+Sponsoring high schools that offer Advanced Placement (AP) classes provide for AP examinations at the end of the course.
+Students forward the results of the AP exams through the College Entrance Examination Board to Jefferson College.
 College credit is granted for students earning a minimum score of three (3) on the exam.

-The credit by examination posting fee, equivalent to one credit hour, is payable at the Office of Enrollment Services, or at the offices at Jefferson College Arnold, Jefferson College Northwest, or Jefferson College Imperial, before entering the course on the student's official transcript.
-No grades are assigned for AP credit, but such credit is counted toward graduation requirements on the same basis as credits earned in the classroom.
-Following are the AP examinations for which Jefferson College will award credit:
+There is a fee for posting the credits on the student's transcript, which is equivalent to one credit hour of tuition at Jefferson College for each course for which credit is awarded.